 This workshop will introduce the students to the importance of safety protective devices.
 We will examine and handle the safety equipment, and one lucky girl will be chosen to be dressed in safety related equipment.
 We will learn how to choose what equipment works best.

-pitch, blade width, and wind direction can affect energy output.
+how the blade pitch, blade width, and wind direction can affect energy output.
+They

 Presenters: Dr. Teresa Davis and Dr. Michelle Boyer-Pennington